-Before we review the 10 common reasons to conduct estate planning, and why everyone needs an estate plan, let’s first look at the reasons why someone does not create an estate plan.
+Before reviewing 10 common reasons to conduct estate planning, and why everyone needs an estate plan, let’s first review some of the reasons why someone does not create an estate plan.

 Your estate plan will give the person you want the authority to make decisions on your behalf, if you suffer a debilitating injury or illness that leaves you unable to make or voice decisions for yourself, whether those decisions